azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

 ## Prerequisite AzTS configurations to enable Control Metadata Editor tool(CMET)

-Few application settings need to be configured for AzTS Function Apps/WebApps to enable Control Metadata Editor tool(CMET).These can be configured either from Azure portal or using the helper script.
-After these application settings are configured, please add users to Privileged editor roles using steps mentioned [here](#access-to-cmet-control-metadata-editor-tool).
+To enable the Control Metadata Editor tool (CMET), you need to configure a few application settings in for AzTS Function Apps/WebApps.
+This can be done either through the Azure portal or by using the helper script.
+Once these application settings are configured, please follow the steps mentioned [here](#access-to-cmet-control-metadata-editor-tool) to add users to Privileged editor roles.

 - Using Azure Portal
   1. Open the [Azure portal](https://portal.azure.com/).